oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 [examples](#example-for-reference).

 3. **Define schemas for URL path elements in URL_PATH_ARGS_SCHEMAS**
-    - The schemas for URL path elements should be written in URL_PATH_ARGS_SCHEMAS.
+    - The schemas for URL path elements should be written in URL_PATH_ARGS_SCHEMAS in the handler class.
     - The keys of URL_PATH_ARGS_SCHEMAS should be the full set of URL path elements and the corresponding values should be the schemas for those args.
 If there are no URL path elements, then URL_PATH_ARGS_SCHEMAS should be set to {} (an empty dict).
 Examples:  Let ```exploration_id``` be a data present in the url path.
 Then, the schema for exploration_id should look like:

 ```python
 URL_PATH_ARGS_SCHEMAS = {
     'exploration_id': {